Soma-dev0808/swiftStreetView/README.md

 ## To test this application

-Please clone this application, and try to build and run it.
+Please clone this application, and please run pod deintegrate pod install then you can already build it

 ## License
 [MIT](https://github.com/Soma-dev0808/swiftStreetView/blob/master/LICENSE)